mrbone/ava-compare/README.md

 # ava-compare

 ---
+Base on this [Blog](https://medium.com/@kentcdodds/migrating-to-jest-881f75366e7e), Ava seems have some performance issue, so I want to compare it with other framworks.

-We run single assertion for 1000 times per each framework.
+In this project we only run single assertion for 1000 times per each framework.

 ## Mocha